ESL Complex Structures made easy

 Original: I didn’t study, so I failed the exam.

-Solution: If I had studied, I would have passed the exam.
+Improved: If I had studied, I would have passed the exam.

 Learning complex structures in English grammar is key to better communication.
 These structures make language richer and easier to understand, helping both learners and speakers express themselves clearly.